N33rdZ/Blog/_posts/2020-10-11-CyberTalentsArabRegionals2020.md

 so let's get the files list in this location
 ![](https://user-images.githubusercontent.com/25514920/95689453-2afaf800-0c11-11eb-976a-beba1eb0e8d8.png)

-we can see that there is rar file called `step2.rar` which was protected with password
+we can see that there is a rar file called `step2.rar` which was protected with password
 ![](https://user-images.githubusercontent.com/25514920/95689558-dad06580-0c11-11eb-91c6-fccf11f2c317.png)

 now let's work with `svshosts.exe`
-First thing i thought since it's a Forensics challenge so we don't need to reverse the malware so i started with dumping the memory to find encryption key or something which maybe the rar password so running `memdump`
+First thing i thought since it's a Forensics challenge we don't need to reverse the malware so i started with dumping the memory to find the encryption key or something which maybe the rar password so running `memdump`

 `volatility -f it5_not_this_easy.mem --profile=Win7SP0x64 memdump -p 3496 -D .`